damianhakert/damianhakert.github.io/source/handbook/index.md

 <h2 id="general-guidelines">General Guidelines</h2>

-1. We value results, transparency, sharing, freedom, efficiency, collaboration, directness, kindness, diversity, quirkiness, boring solutions, and interesting people.
+1. We value results, transparency, sharing, freedom, efficiency, frugality, collaboration, directness, kindness, diversity, quirkiness, boring solutions, and interesting people.
 1. We try to channel our inner Ben Horowitz by being [both straightforward and kind, an uncommon cocktail of no-bullshit and no-asshole](https://medium.com/@producthunt/ben-horowitz-s-best-startup-advice-7e8c09c8de1b).
 1. Working at GitLab Inc. is cooperating with the most talented people you've ever worked with, being the **most productive** you'll ever be, creating software that is helping the most people you've ever reached.
 1. We recognize that inspiration is perishable, if you’re **enthusiastic** about something that generates great results in relatively little time feel free to work on that.